 Of all renewable energy sources in Serbia, biomass has the highest potential.
 Green Energy Portal provides support to investors and companies that want to improve their efficiency and switch to renewable energy sources.
 This unique platform represents a part of the activities of the Serbian Chamber of Commerce within the "Reducing the barriers for rapid biomass market development in Serbia" Project, implemented by UNDP in cooperation with the Ministry of Mining and Energy, the Ministry of Agriculture and Environmental Protection, the competent institutions and partners from civil sector.
-Green Energy Portal is the first online trade in various types of biomass in our region and connects buyers and sellers of biomass, as well as investors, designers, contractors, distributors, banks, and other participants in the market of renewable energy sources.
+Green Energy Portal is the first online trade in various types of biomass in our region and connects buythe market of renewable energy sources.